netket/netket/docs/advanced/custom_preconditioners.md

         return solve_fun(self, y, x0=x0)
 ```

-Be warned that if you want to {ref}`jax.jit` compile the solve method, as it is usually computationally intensive, you must either specify how to flatten and unflatten to a PyTree your `MyObjectT`, or you should mark it as a `flax.struct.dataclass`, which is a frozen dataclass which does that automatically.
+Be warned that if you want to {func}`jax.jit` compile the solve method, as it is usually computationally intensive, you must either specify how to flatten and unflatten to a PyTree your `MyObjectT`, or you should mark it as a `flax.struct.dataclass`, which is a frozen dataclass which does that automatically.
 Since you cannot write the `__init__` method for a frozen dataclass, we usually define a constructor function as shown above.

 You might be asking why each object needs a `solve` method and is passed to the preconditioner function instead of the over way around.
 The reason for this is to invert the control: `preconditioner_function`s must obey a certain API, but even if they do, different objects might need to perform some different initialization to compute the precondition in a more efficient way.
 This architecture allows every object to run arbitrary logic before executing the preconditioner of choice.
-Particular examples of this approach can be seen by looking at the implementation of {ref}`netket.optimizer.qgt.QGTJacobianDense` and {ref}`netket.optimizer.qgt.QGTJacobianPyTree`.
+Particular examples of this approach can be seen by looking at the implementation of {func}`netket.optimizer.qgt.QGTJacobianDense` and {func}`netket.optimizer.qgt.QGTJacobianPyTree`.

 #### LinearOperator interface

-You can also subclass {ref}`netket.optimizer.LinearOperator`.
+You can also subclass {class}`~netket.optimizer.LinearOperator`.
 A LinearOperator must be a [`flax` dataclass](https://flax.readthedocs.io/en/latest/flax.struct.html), which is an immutable
 object (therefore after construction you cannot modify its attributes).